PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Additional results

-We also experimented with a different number of predicted components.
-For these experiments, we trained additional models with the LS loss only, which are listed below: \begin{itemize} \item Single component prediction (1 mode). \item Reduced component prediction (2 modes). \item Extended component prediction (8 modes). \end{itemize} We compare these options with our default setting of 4 components.
+We also experimented with a different number of predicted components, while maintaining the number of ground-truth components fixed at $L=4$.
+For these experiments, we trained additional models with the LS loss only: \begin{itemize} \item Single component prediction (1 mode). \item Reduced component prediction (2 modes). \item Extended component prediction (8 modes). \end{itemize} We compare these with our default setting of $K=4$ predicted components.
 Figure \ref{fig:ablation:modes} shows the results.
-Increasing the number of predicted components from 1 to 8 improves the minimum LS errors, as having more predicted vectors naturally increases the chance of matching at least one ground-truth motion well.
-However, when evaluating the optimal linear assignment metrics, which measures overall subspace alignment, models with 1 or 2 components have an artificial advantage since they face fewer matching constraints.
-The 8-components model similarly benefits from having more candidate vectors to match against the 4 ground-truth components.
+The key insight is that minimum-based metrics (Fig. \ref{fig:ablation:modes}a,c) and assignment-based metrics (Fig. \ref{fig:ablation:modes}b,d) measure different aspects of subspace quality: Minimum metrics measure the best possible match between any predicted and ground-truth component.
+These improve with more predicted components (from 1 to 8) because having more candidates increases the likelihood of finding at least one good match with each ground-truth component.
+Optimal assignment metrics measure overall subspace alignment by finding the best one-to-one matching between predicted and ground-truth components.
+Here, models with fewer predicted components (1-2) perform better because they face fewer constraints in the assignment problem - each predicted component can be matched to the best available ground-truth component without competition.
+The 8-component model maintains the best performance overall, as having more candidate vectors provides flexibility while still capturing the 4-dimensional ground-truth subspace effectively.

 Figure \ref{fig:tm_seq_sim} compares the accuracy of the predicted test proteins (minimum LS loss) with the structural (TM-score) and sequence (sequence identity) distances to the training set.
 We do not see a clear correlation between the prediction accuracy and the similarity to the training examples.
 Please also see Fig. \ref{fig:indiv}b-c for comparison.